Ramb0a/awesome-confidential-computing/README.md

 ## Trust

-> At the lowest level, in hardware, trust is gained by having reliable root-of-trust flows that guarantee that systems are booted into known andvalid states, from trusted read-only images (possibly signed by a known and trusted provider).
+> At the lowest level, in hardware, trust is gained by having reliable root-of-trust flows that guarantee that systems are booted into known and valid states, from trusted read-only images (possibly signed by a known and trusted provider).
 Moreover, for isolates, the hardware, in tandem with firmware, must provide services that enable the measurement and cryptographic authentication of their initial contents and state.
 (2021, ARM)

 > In the case of software, trust is enabled by source code which is: i) available and auditable, ii) built into binaries with bit-exact reproducibility, iii) signed by a trusted party, iv) formally verified, v) equipped with verifiable certificates (e.g. in the form of a proof witness).
 (2021, ARM)